Former Philippine Coast Guard commandant Carlos Agustin talks about the Recto Bank incident and the situation in the West Philippine Sea

 Ano ang mga tanong na maaaring masagot ng mga dokumentong ito?

-This podcast series called 'Covering the Courts' aims to bring you closer to the judicial system and to important decisions both of lower courts and the High Court
+This series called 'Covering the Courts' aims to bring you closer to the judicial system and to important decisions both of lower courts and the High Court

 Unsa ang kadangtan sa coverage ban sa katibuk-ang sitwasyon sa gawasnong peryodismo sa Pilipinas?